Back to blog

 Step 4: Consider Residency Optimization

-If your current residency has a weak treaty network or high domestic rates, evaluate whether relocating makes sense.
-Compare the total tax picture: domestic rates + treaty-reduced foreign withholding + cost of living + compliance costs.
+Where current residency has a weak treaty network or high domestic rates, the comparative analysis is total tax burden plus cost of living and compliance.

 Step 5: Obtain Certificates and File Forms

-• Reduced withholding on foreign income (the foreign country's side of the treaty still applies)
+• Reduced withholding on foreign-source income (the foreign country's side of the treaty applies)

 • Foreign tax credits to offset US tax liability

-• Specific treaty provisions that override the savings clause (rare, but they exist for certain pension and social security benefits)
+• Specific treaty provisions that override the savings clause (rare; exist for certain pension and social security categories)

-• Digital services taxes (DSTs) — Countries are unilaterally taxing digital companies regardless of PE.
-The OECD's Pillar One framework aims to replace DSTs with a treaty-based solution, but implementation has been slow.
+• Digital services taxes (DSTs) — Several countries have unilaterally introduced taxes on digital companies regardless of PE.
+The OECD's Pillar One framework aims to replace DSTs with a treaty-based mechanism; implementation timelines have slipped.

-• Global minimum tax (Pillar Two) — The 15% global minimum corporate tax rate reduces the benefit of routing through low-tax jurisdictions.
-If your effective rate is below 15%, top-up taxes may apply.
+• Global minimum tax (Pillar Two) — A 15% global minimum corporate tax narrows the benefit of routing through low-tax jurisdictions, with top-up taxes applicable below the 15% threshold.

-• Remote work provisions — Some newer treaties and treaty protocols are starting to address remote work explicitly, recognizing that the old 183-day and PE rules don't map well to a world where people work from laptops anywhere.
+• Remote work provisions — Newer treaties and protocols are beginning to address remote work explicitly, as the historical 183-day and PE concepts map imperfectly to fully remote work.

-The core principle is simple: establish genuine tax residency in a country with favorable domestic tax law and a strong treaty network, then use those treaties to minimize withholding on cross-border income.
+For internationally mobile filers, the core treaty mechanic is the combination of genuine tax residency in a country with favorable domestic tax law and a strong treaty network, used to minimize withholding on cross-border income.

 Frequently Asked Questions